By J. Scott McElroy

 In one scene he kneels beside a dying American soldier and asks, “Do you know Jesus?”
 When the soldier nods he says, “Then everything’s going to be alright.”
 The director, David Ayer, doesn’t play it like a strange or fanatical moment, but makes the exchange seem like a natural and normal part of what might happen during battle in WWII.
 Michael W. Nicholson, in his review of the film, says:

-“In between, the story of redemption is woven into a story of battle primarily through the dialogue and interaction between Collierfury_movie_images and Swann, facilitated by more biblical references, imagery and allusions.
+“In between, the story of redemption is woven into a story of battle primarily through the dialogue and interaction between Collier and Swann, facilitated by more biblical references, imagery and allusions.
 Building up to the climactic final combat, in which, alone, the crew must… save their division from destruction, Swann begins to recite 1 John 2:15-17, “Do not love the world …”, and is surprised, as we are, when Pitt’s Collier (the hardened tank commander) continues it for him, “If anyone loves the world, the love of the Father is not in him … the world and its desires pass away …”.
 Swann finishes, “ … but the man who does the will of God lives forever.”
 This exchange becomes the benediction for the crew.
 A bit later, cramped into the claustrophobic confines of the tank just before the Germans attack, Swann exhorts his comrades, “This is a righteous act”, and quotes Isaiah 6:8, “Then I heard the voice of the Lord saying, ‘Whom shall I send?
 And who will go for us?’
 And I said, ‘Here am I… send me.”
 “Isaiah chapter six,” Collier adds, and this time we are not surprised.”

 It may seem unusual to have this much spiritual dialogue in a violent war movie, but Fury is probably much more accurate than many combat movies of the last 30 or 40 years.
 A recent study of WWII soldiers by Cornell University professor Brian Wansink called “Are there atheists in foxholes?” found that indeed, in the heat of battle the percentage of those who reported praying jumped to 72%.
 Statistically, there would have been at least one praying person in any five man tank crew and God, prayer, and spiritual matters would have been common topics; a fact that this film accurately reflects.